-Note: This schedule is intended to show information for ten years.
+redule is intended to show information for ten years.
 Additional years will be displayed as they become available.

-^{} The data provided in this schedule is based as of the measurement date of the District's net pension liability, which is as of the beginning of the year.
+ovided in this schedule is based as of the measurement date of the District's net pension liability, which is as of the beginning of